departmentfortransport/street-manager-docs/docs/_articles/disruptions-to-service-availability.md

 **Production environment**

+* 25/08/2020 10:20 to 10:26: Production environment partially unavailable for 6 mins due to unexpected outage.

 * 13/08/2020 20:41 to 20:47: Production environment degraded performance for 6 mins due to planned release.

 * 13/08/2020 11:08 to 11:56: Production environment degraded performance for 48 mins due to planned release.